 Follow these step-by-step instructions to setup your parent rollup functionality in a project sheet.

-Parent rows in dependency-enabled sheets will always have a grey background color in the Gantt and Calendar views.
+Parent rows in dependency-enabled sheets always have a grey background color in the Gantt and Calendar views.

 Parent rows always reflect duration in partial working days, even if you use other formats to show duration for the child rows.